kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 2. Create a pull request.
 3. Add content and wait for our review and approval.

 The fun may begin when you try to figure out where the sources of all views are.
-However, we hope this table clarifies it a bit and helps you to find your way through our repositories and the website structure:
+However, we hope this table clarifies it a bit and will help you to find your way through our repositories and the website structure:

 | Website view | Where? | What? | How? |
 |---|---|---|---|